mozilla/addons-server/docs/topics/install-zamboni/elasticsearch.rst

 maintained incrementally through post_save and post_delete hooks.::

     ./manage.py cron reindex_addons  # Index all the add-ons.

-    ./manage.py cron reindex_apps # Index all the apps.

     ./manage.py index_stats  # Index all the update and download counts.